andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variables.md

 del x  # deleting x
 ```

+> [!todo]- not exam relevant
+> This is good to know, but not really exam relevant.
+To actually understand this it is good to first read [[#Objects Value vs. Reference]].

+If the reference count (how many times it is referenced for example by variables) of an object in memory gets down to zero it is no longer needed.
+Then pythons automatic garbage collector will free up the storage, so that it can be used for a different purpose again.
+So using `del` will delete the reference and if there are no more references anywhere the object in memory will be deleted.
 # Naming Rules
 There are a few rules that all variable names must follow.
 1. **Start with a letter or an underscore**: A variable name must begin with a letter (a-z, A-Z) or an underscore `_`.